dushyantss/quote-editor-hotwire/README.md

-# README
+# quote-editor

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Followed the turbo rails tutorial at [hotrails.dev](https://www.hotrails.dev/turbo-rails)

+Run `bin/setup` to setup, `bin/rails db:seed` to get initial data and `bin/dev` to run the local server.

+Check out the fixtures for the username and passwords for the test accounts.